juankcl/jc-hello-world/README.md

 # jc-hello-world
 This is my first repository ;)
-I wanto learn to use Github ´cause I´m learning C++ and Python I stay so excited :D
+I wanto learn to use Github ´cause I´m learning C++ and Python\n I stay so excited :D\n
+Oh very good hehe
+##So crazy and incredible